thofos/draft-ohai-svcb-config/draft-pauly-ohai-svcb-config.md

 --- abstract

-This document defines a parameter that can be included in SVCB and HTTPS DNS resource records to denote that a service is accessible as an Oblivious Gateway Resource, as well as a mechanism to look up oblivious key configurations using a well-known URI.
+This document defines a parameter that can be included in SVCB and HTTPS DNS resource records to denote that a service is accessible using an Oblivious Gateway Resource, along with a mechanism to discover the key configuration for the resource.

 --- middle